You are currently viewing 12 photos from my long layover in Kyiv in 2017 (and a preview of 2 of the best tips for cheap travel)

 The Russian tank (photo credit: Andrew D’Amours/Flytrippers)

-Other tip: that small backpack was all I had for those 3 weeks of travel, for those who really think it’s impossible to travel with carry-ons only (which means a big 50L backpack AND that small backpack too) — and who are obviously very wrong.
+Other tip: that small backpack was all I had for those 3 weeks of travel.
+Just want to reiterate that.
+Because some people really think it’s impossible to travel with carry-ons only — which means a big 50L backpack AND that small backpack too — and they are obviously very wrong.

 Car in front of the museum (photo credit: Andrew D’Amours/Flytrippers)